 Equity price risk is defined as the potential adverse impact on the Company's earnings due to movements in individual equity prices or general movements in the level of the stock market.
 The Company closely monitors individual equity movements and the stock market to determine the appropriate course of action to be taken.

 Fair value

-The fair values of the Company's cash, share subscriptions receivable, accounts receivable, and accounts payable and accrued liabilities approximate their carrying values due to the short-term nature of these instruments.
+The fair values of the Company's cash and cash equivalents, , accounts receivable, loan payable, and accounts payable and accrued liabilities approximate their carrying values due to the short-term nature of these instruments.